 FDOT has committed to providing mitigation for unavoidable direct impacts associated with the project.
 Possible mitigation measures may include the purchase of habitat credits from an approved conservation bank, the acquisition of approved parcels that improve connectivity between or add to the inventory of existing public conservation lands or a monetary contribution.
 Gopher tortoises within the project area will be relocated to an FWC-approved, long-term recipient site prior to construction in accordance with the most current FWC permitting guidelines.
 A mitigation plan for unavoidable species will be developed through coordination FWS and FWC.

 Your review and comment with the findings that this project is not likely to adversely affect state- protected resources will be greatly appreciated.
-Should you have any questions or comments concerning the proposed project, please contact Annemarie Hammond at 407-264-3293 or Annemarie.Hammond@dot.state.fl.us.
+Should you have any questions or comments concerning the proposed project, please contact Tiffany Crosby at 407-264-3828 or Tiffany.Crosby@dot.state.fl.us.

 Sincerely,